-Parkinson's Disease and the Hope of Stem Cell Treatment
+Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 What Is Parkinson's Disease?

 Parkinson's disease is a neurodegenerative disorder.
-It's caused by the death of cells in a part of the brain known as the substantia nigra.
+It's at least partially caused by the death of cells in a region of the brain known as the substantia nigra.
 The cells make a chemical called dopamine while they are alive.
 Without an adequate supply of dopamine in the brain, a person experiences problems such as tremors, the inability to move quickly, muscle stiffness, and balance problems.

 Medications and other treatments can improve the symptoms of Parkinson's disease, but at the moment the disorder can't be cured.
 Unfortunately, the disease may be progressive.
 There is a hopeful development, however.
-Research suggests that using stem cells to replace the lost brain cells may be an effective treatment.
+Research suggests that using stem cells to replace the lost brain cells might one day be an effective treatment.

 Although there are several theories to explain why brain cells die in Parkinson's disease, the ultimate cause of the illness is unknown.
 Many researchers think that the cause is likely a combination of a genetic mutation and an environmental trigger.